ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: pre}

 The latest plug-in version is downloaded and replaces your current plug-in service commands.
-If there are no updates available, the message `No updates are available` is displayed.
+If there are no new updates available, the message `No updates are available` is displayed.

 You're notified on the command-line when updates to the {{site.data.keyword.cloud_notm}} CLI and plug-ins are available.
 Be sure to keep your CLI up to date so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running `ibmcloud plugin list`.
 {: tip}